 The electronic logging devices also record engine hours that let the fleet management see exactly how many vehicles are being driven.
 With GPS fleet tracking, they can know by accurate and simple means where every truck is.

-Some ELDs even collect more complex vehicle and driving information, including braking, acceleration, and curving maneuvers.
+Some ELD devices for trucks even collect more complex vehicle and driving information, including braking, acceleration, and curving maneuvers.

 Motive (formerly Keeptruckin) states that the original need for ELD data came as a public safety measure promoted by the FMCSA aimed to provide accountability for the hours of service logged by commercial motor vehicle drivers.
 FMCSA’s ELD mandate helps improve accountability for both the truckers and trucking companies.

 What is the difference between Automatic Onboard Recording Devices (AOBRDs) and ELDs?
 According to GeoTab, AOBRDs record a driver’s duty status and are fully synchronized but have fewer functionalities compared to newer technology.
 Electronic logging devices exceed the requirements of the AOBRD rule.
-This makes advanced ELD provider compliance given by the FMCSA’s ELD mandate more comprehensive than the previous one.
+This makes the FMCSA's ELD mandate a more comprehensive, advanced ELD compliance than the previous version..

 AOBRDs and ELDs both record the date, vehicle distance (mileage), engine hours and location information, and driver's duty status.
 The ELD system also records information about the trucker, whether the engine is on or off, and the engine´s state or new diagnostics, while AOBRDs don’t collect that kind of data.